-You might think the brightly coloured wings of butterflies make them stand out to other animals but the colours are often a defence mechanism to deter predators!
+You might think butterflies’ brightly coloured wings make them stand out to other animals, but the colours are often a defence mechanism to deter predators!

 Why are butterflies brightly coloured?

-- Some species are coloured for camouflage, making it hard for predators to spot them.
+Some species are coloured for camouflage, making it hard for predators to spot them.
+The Indian leaf butterfly has wings that look like leaves.

 Butterflies also use their bright colours to attract a mate.